-Our SENCO is qualified in the award of Postgraduate Certificate in Special Educational Needs, all staff are familiar with the changes in the new SEND code of practice and the implications this has for school.
-Staff are supported in arranging appropriate provision for SEN children, through senior management, the SENCO and where necessary outside agencies.
+Our SENCO is qualified in the award of Postgraduate Certificate in Special Educational Needs.
+All staff are familiar with the SEND code of practice and the implications this has for school.
+Staff are supported in arranging appropriate provision for SEN children, through the senior management team, the SENCO and where necessary outside agencies.
 Our teaching assistants are trained in delivering a range of specific intervention programmes that target children's individual needs.